-A joint paper on ‘The Classroom of the Future: Disrupting the Concept of Contemporary Business Education’, based on the case study of SP Jain School of Global Management, authored by Dr. Anna Tarabasz (Assistant Professor - Digital Marketing, SP Jain), Mr. Marko Selaković (Director Institutional Development & Student Recruitment, SP Jain) and Prof. Christopher Abraham (CEO & Head - Dubai Campus, SP Jain) as co-authors, has been published in the Entrepreneurial Business and Economics Review (EBER).
+A joint paper on ‘The Classroom of the Future: Disrupting the Concept of Contemporary Business Education’, based on the case study of SP Jain School of Global Management, authored by Dr. Anna Tarabasz (Assistant Professor - Digital Marketing, SP Jain), Mr. Marko Selaković (Director Institutional Development & Student Recruitment, SP Jain) and Prof. Christopher Abraham (Professor and Head of Campus (Dubai), SP Jain) as co-authors, has been published in the Entrepreneurial Business and Economics Review (EBER).

 EBER is one of the most reputable Polish journals, published by the Uniwersytet Jagielloński (Jagiellonian University – the oldest university in Poland – founded in 1364) and indexed by Web of Science, Scopus, Pro Quest, EBSCO, CrossRef, Google Scholar and many more (full list available here).